EricZinda/Perplexity/backlog.md

 - in_style_predication_2() et al should strip DisjunctionValue and set the lineage properly

-- Make "be_v_id" work properly with concepts
-- Clean up conceptual versions of have_v and order_v as per nonlogicalquerydesign.md

-- Go put this everywhere it makes sense: context.report_error(["formNotUnderstood", "card_cex"])
-- Finish removing combinatorics since it simply fails for a lot of cases and complicates the code
 - Example33_reset: a few files are in a folder together
   - crazy slow now
   - _a_q(x10,[_folder_n_of(x10,i15), _together_p(e16,x10)],udef_q(x3,[_file_n_of(x3,i9), _a+few_a_1(e8,x3)],_in_p_loc(e2,x3,x10)))